daveho/freepoll/README.md

 # Technical details

 [Jason Siefken](https://www.math.toronto.edu/siefkenj/homepage/index.html)
-has already done the hard part, which is reverse-engineering enough of the USB protocol that the iClicker base station uses to talk to the host PC to allow polls to be run and responses collected.
+already did the hard part, which is reverse-engineering enough of the USB protocol that the iClicker base station uses to talk to the host PC to allow polls to be run and responses collected.
 He created [iclickerpoll](https://github.com/siefkenj/iclickerpoll), which is a command line program written in Python which allows a single poll to be run and the responses written to a CSV file.

+My contribution was translating Jason's work to C++, and then writing a simple GUI for running polls.
+The GUI is implemented using [wxWidgets](https://www.wxwidgets.org/).
+Note that it's only been tested on Linux using GTK3.

 The iClicker base station appears as a Human Interface Device (HID), which is probably the easiest kind of USB device to communicate with.
 FreePoll uses [libusb/hidapi](https://github.com/libusb/hidapi)
 to talk to the base station, using the same approach as iclickerpoll.

-The GUI is implemented using [wxWidgets](https://www.wxwidgets.org/).
-Note that it's only been tested on Linux using GTK3.

 # License